cubicibo/SUPer/README.md

 Higher quality quantizers (such as *K-Means* or *PILIQ*) will generally affect (increase) the bitrate of the output stream.

-[^1]: Windows compiled binaries ship with libimagequant.dll, and Windows users of the Python package in their environment have it embedded via the PILIQ dependency.
+[^1]: On Windows, compiled binaries ship with libimagequant.dll and the PILIQ library embeds a copy for users of the package in a (virtual) environment.

 ### Additional tips
 - The output file extension is used to infer the desired output type (SUP or PES).